sleexyz/site-old/posts/modules2.md

 ---
-title: ML Modules: a comparison
+title: "ML Modules: a comparison"
+date: 2016-07-14
+draft: True
 ---

 Do these side-effects of canonicity have to exist in our programming languages?
 What happens if we don't use typeclasses?
 One good place to look is the ML family of languages.